ponylang/pony-tutorial/docs/appendices/lexicon.md

 **Default method body**: Method body defined in a trait and optionally used by concrete types.

-**Entity**: Top level definition within a file, ie alias, trait, actor, class, primitive.
+**Entity**: Top level definition within a file, i.e. alias, trait, actor, class, primitive.

 **Explicit type**: An actor, class or primitive.